 What is North Carolina Landlord Tenant Law?

 North Carolina Landlord Tenant Law is a set of laws created to ensure that both landlords and tenants have an understanding of their rights and responsibilities during a rental agreement.
 The Law sets forth rules, regulations, and guidelines for how each party should conduct themselves throughout the rental process.
-Specifically, North Carolina Landlord Tenant Law covers topics such as late fees, pets in rental units, utilities, overdue rent payments, security deposits, termination notices, and more.
+Specifically, North Carolina Law covers topics such as late fees, pets in rental units, utilities, overdue rent payments, security deposits, termination notices, and more.
 North Carolina Landlord Tenant Law also provides important information on tenant evictions and permissible decreases in services provided by the landlord.
 Whether you are a renter interested in protecting your rights or a landlord looking to understand North Carolina legal requirements about tenancy agreements and management of property tenants North Carolina Landlord Tenant Law has something of value to provide.

 Are there rent control/rent stabilization policies or laws in North Carolina?

 The state of North Carolina has not established rent control or stabilization practices.

 What is the maximum amount I can collect as a security deposit?

 Security deposits may not exceed the following amounts:

 - If rent is collected weekly, the landlord may require an amount equal to 2 weeks rent.